ITV & ICMBio

 How GBB started

-The GBB is the result of a previous project carried out by researchers at ITV-DS, called AmaZOOmics.
-Coordinated by Alexandre Aleixo (who also leads the GBB at ITV) and in partnership with the Vertebrate Genomes Project (VGP), AmaZOOmics was developed with the aim of generating foundational genetic information and implementing a conservation genetics program focused on threatened Amazonian biodiversity.
+The GBB is the result of a previous project carried out by researchers from ITV DS, called AmaZOOmics.
+Coordinated by Alexandre Aleixo (who is also leading the GBB at ITV), and in partnership with the Vertebrate Genomes Project (VGP), AmaZOOmics was developed with the aim of generating foundational genetic information and implementing a genetic conservation program focused on threatened Amazonian biodiversity.

-The goal was to study and manage the fauna of the BioParque Vale in Carajás using genomic tools, leading to more precise analyses for biodiversity management.
-Additionally, the project aimed to enhance the research arm of BioParque Vale, thereby increasing the visibility of this important company asset.
+The proposal was, therefore, to understand and manage the fauna of the BioParque Vale in Carajás using genomic tools, leading to more precise analyses for biodiversity management, as well as developing the research axis of BioParque Vale, giving greater visibility to an important asset of the company.

-During the project, researchers collected blood and tissue samples from 12 different species in the region; they extracted, quantified, and sequenced the DNA samples using high-throughput sequencing platforms.
+During the project’s development period, the researchers obtained blood and tissue samples from 12 different species in the region; they extracted, quantified, and sequenced the DNA samples using high-throughput sequencing platforms.

 Genometers